NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Erastil - Minor Curse.md

-**Minor Curse** Erastil curses your table and punishes you for relying on others' hard work.
+Erastil curses your table and punishes you for relying on others' hard work.
 Any food you didn't grow, gather, or otherwise harvest yourself tastes like ash and leaves you [[Conditions/Fatigued|Fatigued]].

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*